NealSavant/Selenium-Intro/README.md

 # Selenium-Intro

-Using the official documentation and the VSCode linter I was able to hack my way through the process.

 ## Description
 - Two web scraping scripts.
  1. github_webscraper.py Opens the provided github repository link and saves the Names of the repos and Languages used to a .json file